NotAProger/-alculator_KadaAkademy/README.md

 Restrictions:

-This calculator can maintain only two values, wich can be only from 1 up to 10 included and be presented as in Arabic figures as in Roman figures each.
+This calculator can maintain only two values, wich can be only from -10 up to 10 included presented in Arabic figures and from 1 to 10 in Roman figures.

 Supported mathematical signs: +, -, *, /